DriveLock Device Control

 Access to the connected device is only granted after accepting the notification.
 Also, any data flow related to this device is monitored and tracked.
 If you urgently need to access a device, you can temporarlily unlock it.

-Learn more about tomporarily unlocking agents here
+Learn more about temporarily unlocking agents here.

 Locked devices - BadUSB